Brazil Potash says Mura accept Amazon mine, prosecutors disagree

 Some of the Mura have expressed concerns that the mine could pollute rivers and scare away the game and fish they live on.
 Brazil Potash says the mine would have minor environmental impact because salt separated from the potash at a processing plant would be returned underground.

-(Reporting by Anthony Boadle in Brasilia and Ana Mano in Sao Paulo Editing by Brad Haynes and Nick Zieminski)
+(Reporting by Anthony Boadle in Brasilia and Ana Mano in Sao Paulo Editing by Brad Haynes, Nick Zieminski and David Gregorio)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))